calum-mcg/gdax-tradingbot/README.md

 The exit strategy of the bot is straightforward.
 Once a buy order has been fulfilled, the bot waits for either the price to change +40 basis points or for the EMAs to intercept.
 The first event to occur triggers the bot to sell the position.

 The bot creates orders that only provide liquidity to the market and thus are market 'maker' orders.
-The significance of this is that GDAX currently charges 0% on fees for 'maker' orders.
+The significance of this is that GDAX currently charges 0% on fees for 'maker' orders<sup>[1](#myfootnote1)</sup>.

 The project uses Threads to perform separate functions:
 *  Grab live price, calculate EMAs and identify if a crossover has occurred